In-field analysis for all RCRA and EPA Priority Pollutant Metals, and now the best lead paint analyzer ever made

 Other XRF models

-For more industry-typical analysis of Cd, Ba, and the other metals noted above, the X-505 offers less expensive high performance options.
+For more industry-typical analysis of Cd, Ba, and the other metals noted above, the X-505 offers a less expensive high performance option.
 For users only interested in a few elements in soil, such as lead and arsenic, SciAps can configure the X-505 for single-beam, optimized analysis at greater savings.
-Please contact us with your specific requirements.

 Industrial Lead Paint App

-Any of SciAps X-500 series XRF units may optionally be equipped with Industrial Lead Paint app, a fast screening method for lead paint in industrial settings as part of OSHA compliance.
+Any of SciAps X-500 Series XRF units may optionally be equipped with Industrial Lead Paint app, a fast screening method for lead paint in industrial settings as part of OSHA compliance.